 A last will distributes assets after death.
 It’s used for bequeathing real estate, financial investments, and personal belongings to beneficiaries.
 An executor can be named to manage probate, and guardianship for minor children can be specified.

-A living will outlines medical preferences.
+A living will outline medical preferences.
 It addresses treatment choices for individuals who can’t communicate due to medical conditions.
 Instructions can include life-sustaining measures and pain management, and a healthcare proxy may be appointed.

 Legal Requirements

-A last will typically needs to be signed by the testator and witnessed.
+A last will typically need to be signed by the testator and witnessed.
 Some jurisdictions might require notarization to ensure its validity.
 Without these legal formalities, the will might not be recognized in court.

 A living will must comply with state laws.
-Generally, it requires the individual’s signature and witnesses, and in some cases, notarization.
+Generally, it requires the individual’s signature and witnesses and, in some cases, notarization.
 The absence of these elements can lead to the living will being deemed invalid.

 When They Come Into Effect